Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

 # D3 Tutorial

-This tutorial wil;l get you started learning D3.
+This tutorial will get you started learning D3.
 D3 is deep!
-This tutorial covers the fundamental comncepts.
-Later tutorials will delve into features and and systems in D3.
+This tutorial covers the fundamental concepts.
+Later tutorials will delve into features and systems in D3.

 ## Getting started